ESPresense/AsyncWiFiSettings/README.md

-# WiFi configuration manager for the ESP32 and ESP8266 platforms in the Arduino framework
+# WiFi configuration manager for the ESP32 platform in the Arduino framework

 <p align=center>
 <img alt="Screenshot of basic example" src="screenshots/basic-example.png" width="30%">